-The NTMA Training Centers of Southern California have modern classrooms, computer laboratories, updated equipment, both conventional and Computer Numerical Control (CNC) machines.
+NTMA Machinist Career College has modern classrooms, computer laboratories, updated equipment, both conventional and Computer Numerical Control (CNC) machines.
 You, the student are the final and most important part of the training process.
 You alone control whether you will succeed or fail in the Machinist Training program.

 California statute requires that a student who successfully completes a program of study, be awarded an appropriate certificate verifying that fact.
-Program completion records will be made available within two weeks after program completion; this allows adequate time for grade and final test compilation, analysis and preparation of the certificate.
+Program completion records will be made available within two weeks after graduation; this allows adequate time for grade and final test compilation, analysis and preparation of the certificate.